 - Watching displays of Japanese warrior skills

 How to Get There

 The Shuki Taisai Grand Autumn Festival takes place at Toshogu Shrine in Nikko and can be accessed by public transportation or car or on foot.
 The closest station is Nikko Station.

-Alternatively, from Nikko Station, you can take the World Heritage tour bus which makes stops at the UNESCO Heritage sites including the Toshogu Shrine .
+Alternatively, from Nikko Station, you can take the World Heritage Sightseeing Bus which makes stops at the UNESCO Heritage sites including the Toshogu Shrine .
 The bus ride will take about 15 minutes.

-During the Shuki Taisai Grand Autumn Festival, you can enjoy a variety of traditional Japanese shows and events.
+During the Shuki Taisai Grand Autumn Festival, you can enjoy a variety of shows and events.
 Watch the demonstrations of traditional warrior skills like longbow archery and horseback archery.

 The most significant event during the festival is the samurai parade.
-During this parade, 1,000 fully armored samurai march along the streets, recreating the escort of Tokugawa Ieyasu's remains to Toshogu Shrine .
+During this parade, 1,000 fully armored samurai march along the streets, recreating the escort of Tokugawa Ieyasu's spirit to Toshogu Shrine .

 The festival is held October 16 and 17 every year.
-If you don't get the chance to see this one, there's a similar and slightly larger event in the spring called the Shunki Reitaisai festival.
+If you don't get the chance to see this one, the Shunki Reitaisai festival is held in spring.